210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 User is able to send out multiple emails after bulk transaction process

-User is able to receive end of day report by email.

 User is able to receive end of day report in PDF format (Using PDF Automation - Transfer Excel Graph Data into PDF Format)

+User is able to receive Email graph data to a client

 **Constraint**
 --------------